BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 <hr/>

+My father used to say that places like the edges of parking lots are somehow more wild than places deep in true wilderness.

 I used to live in Binghamton, New York, and work nearby.
 I found this a park nearby, https://www.bringfido.com/attraction/10830 Get the images for the park from Flickr